Pacholki/projectMe/README.md

 # projectMe

+## Authors
+@korneltlaczala @Zajaczkowskim

-Repository for our project for TWD
+Repository for our TWD project